b08202011/minizero_policydetection/README.md

 ## Overview

-MiniZero utilizes zero-knowledge learning algorithms to train game-specific AI models.
+MiniZero utilizes zero-knowledge learning algorithms to train game-specific AI models

 It includes a variety of zero-knowledge learning algorithms:
 * AlphaZero